bystrogenomics/bystro/README.md

 # Bystro
 ## Using Bystro
 For most users, we recommend https://bystro.io .

-The web app gives full access to all of Bystro's capabilities, and provides a convenient search/filtering interface.
+The web app gives full access to all of Bystro's capabilities, provides a convenient search/filtering interface, supports large data sets (tested up to 890GB uncompressed/129GB compressed), and has excellent performance.

 ## Installing Bystro
 Follow the instructions in [INSTALL.md](INSTALL.md)